StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: Boolean
 - Unit: -
 - Is mutable: No
-- Description: Whether to enable the tiered cache mode.
-When it is enabled, a tiered cache system is composed of memory layer and disk layer.
-The hot data on the disk will automatically be promoted to the memory layer, and the cold data in the memory layer will automatically sink to the disk.
-And when it is disabled, the memory and disk of datacache serve as two independent cache areas, storing different types of data without any data movement between them.
+- Description: Whether to enable tiered cache mode for Data Cache.
+When tiered cache mode is enabled, Data Cache is configured with two layers of caching, memory and disk.
+When disk data becomes hot data, it is automatically loaded into the memory cache, and when the data in the memory cache becomes cold, it is automatically flushed to disk.
+When tiered cache mode is not enabled, the memory and disk configured for Data Cache form two separate cache spaces and cache different types of data, with no data flow between them.
 - Introduced in: v3.2.5

 ##### query_max_memory_limit_percent